Share this article with your friends

 - TMM2087 – Old Testament Text Study in Context (Daniel)

 - External roles and responsibilities

-I am a lay person, but committed to the life of the local church, and am a member of St. Christopher’s, Springfield.
+I am a lay person, but committed to the life of the local church, and am a member of St. Columba's, Banners Gate.

-I am an external examiner for two other HE institutions, and have served as external panellist on a number of programme validation boards; I have also examined a number of PhD theses.
+I am an external examiner for another HE institution, and have served as external panellist on a number of programme validation boards; I have also examined a number of PhD theses.